Increase your vocabulary for effective language proficiency

 Ultimate Vocabulary allows you to learn at your own pace.
 You can track your progress and monitor your recent activities using the pie chart console on its interface.
 It also has an Audio Pronunciation feature (British and American English voices) which comes very handy if you come across unfamiliar words.

 This software has been integrated in the cloud allowing you to access your word lists online whenever you want using your phone or computer.
 It also has a social sharing functionality that can add up to five users, perfect if the rest of the family also want to learn.

 There’s a little glitch on this program’s Audio Pronunciation feature though technical support specialists are on standby to help users on their queries. eReflect also promises a 12-month money back guarantee for Ultimate Vocabulary software.

 |Pros||Good to know|

-Overall, the Ultimate Vocabulary 2015 has a lot of useful features and an unique approach to help increase your English vocabulary.
+Overall, Ultimate Vocabulary software has a lot of useful features and an unique approach to help increase your English vocabulary.
 Its comprehensive, scientific background but also the playful games make it to one of the best vocabulary software on the market.